pudly/schmopera-hugo/content/articles/story-webs-the-original-romeo-juliet.md

 date = "2015-09-16T09:41:00-04:00"
 lastmod = "2015-09-18T12:32:00-04:00"
 publishDate = "2015-09-17T08:47:00-04:00"
 short_description = "No piece of art is created in a vacuum.
-Any time I've worked on an opera, I've always loved learning of the connections between the story, and its ancestry in literature and history.
+Any time I&#039;ve worked on an opera, I&#039;ve always loved learning of the connections between the story, and its ancestry in literature and history.
 Greek mythology, Shakespeare, the Bible, Egyptian history, the atomic bomb..." slug = "story-webs-the-original-romeo-juliet" title = "Story webs &amp; the original Romeo &amp; Juliet"
 +++